gaurangkumar/laravel-social-media/README.md

 IronPHP requires PHP 7.3 or later; we recommend using the latest PHP version whenever possible.

-## Installing IronPHP via Composer
+## Setup & Run agwis.com via Composer

 You can install IronPHP as your project using [Composer](https://getcomposer.org)  as